-Though the wine industry has traditionally been dominated by men, it’s becoming more and more common to see women winemakers and assistant winemakers in Oregon’s wineries.
+Though the wine industry has traditionally been dominated by men, it’s not unusual now to see women winemakers and assistant winemakers in Oregon’s wineries.
 Here are a few of Cellar 503‘s favorite women winemakers.

 In spring, the scenic Columbia River Gorge is an especially beautiful place to visit.
 The fruit trees are blossoming, the fields turn green and skies stay blue.
 Drive a quick 45 minutes east of Portland and you’ll find some great wineries and restaurants, as well as some fabulous shopping.

 On the southwest side of Hood River, Hood Crest Winery has one of the most stunning views of Mt.
 Hood you’ve ever seen.
 Talented winemaker and blues musician Tess Barr and her husband create memories in their newly renovated tasting room, which features creative wines and wood-fired pizzas.